Invasion of Åland: Outbreak of the Finnish Civil War

 As Finland gained its independence from Russia in December 1917, a movement was launched in Åland to join the islands to Sweden.
-The Swedish government had an audience with a delegation from Åland calling the action on the question.
-After the Finnish Civil War started in late January 1918, the Swedish prime minister Johannes Hellner and the king Gustaf V had an audience with a delegation from Åland on 8 February.
+The Swedish government had an audience with a delegation from Åland who wanted annexation by Sweden.
+After the Finnish Civil War started in late January 1918, the Swedish foreign minister Johannes Hellner and the king Gustaf V had an audience with a delegation from Åland on 8 February.
 According to the delegation, a referendum had been held in Åland and a vast majority of 95% was willing to join Sweden.
 The delegation called for action on the cause and asked help from the Swedish government against the alleged arbitrary and disorder of the Russian troops.
 The Swedish newspapers also pressed for action for humanitarian reasons.
 Since the beginning of the war, the government had already evacuated more than 1,000 Swedish citizens from the Finnish mainland via the west coast town of Pori.

 The Finnish Civil War expanded to Åland on 10 February, as a squad of 460 White Guard members, led by the captain Johan Fabritius from the Vakka-Suomi region, landed on the islands.
 The group had fled three days earlier from the town of Uusikaupunki and crossed the ice of the Archipelago Sea.
 After reaching Åland, the Whites had some minor clashes with troops supporting Lenin's Russian Government.
 On 12 February they took Sottunga telephone exchange, capturing 4 Russians.
 On 14 February, they took the Prästö telegraph station in Sund, capturing 20 Russian soldiers.
 The Russians, however, were not much interested in resistance.
 They were mostly waiting to return home.